oneapi-src/oneDAL/docs/source/dev_guide/algorithms/svd/singular-value-decomposition.rst

        - For batch processing, the entire :math:`n \times p` matrix :math:`X` to be factorized.
        - For online processing, the :math:`n_i \times p` submatrix of :math:`X` that represents the current data block in the online processing mode.
-Note that each current data block must have sufficient size: :math:`n_i > p`.

        The input can be an object of any class derived from NumericTable.